 Our charity offers a diverse and dynamic range of programs that enable children and youth from a broad spectrum of backgrounds and neighbourhoods to overcome barriers and access safe spaces.
-These programs include healthy breakfasts, leadership programs, before-and-after school services, and recreation and education programs.
+These programs include healthy breakfasts, leadership programs, before-and-after school services, youth drop-in, and education programs.
 Many of the children who access our services come from challenging economic backgrounds; their parents or guardians can count on us to deliver these services affordably to them.
 Many of our “club kids” see our club as a second home, and a safe space to develop positive relationships and to learn from positive role models.

 Generations of Halifax-area children can say that Boys and Girls Clubs empowered them to pursue successful careers, and enjoy life-changing experiences and academic achievement.